 Cross even helped his Eagles obtain speedster receiver, Harold Jackson.
 George Allen wanted fullback Issy Lang and was offering rookie defensive end John Zook and change, and some of that change was a receiver, presumable of his choice.

 The story goes is Allen had Wendell Tucker and Harold Jackson run a race, maybe forty yards, we are not sure, and Tucked edged Jackson and that is what made Jackson expendable.
-They were supposedly that close in ability.
+They were supposedly that close in skills and ability.

 So, the Eagles coach approached Cross as asked his opinion of Jackson who had just arrived in Philly and Cross said "If you can get him, do it.
 He can fly".
 Jackson, went on to have four excellent seasons in the City of Brotherly Love.